caracalla/third-impact-client/README.md

 ### Clients:

 * Ruby - A collection of basic classes to use in the Ruby interpreter, mainly for testing the API
-* Vanilla JS - A single page app with templates, uses no jQuery or frameworks
+* Vanilla JS - A single page app with custom templating, uses no jQuery or frameworks
-* jQuery - Planned
+* jQuery - Uses Mustache for templating
 * React - Planned